fepitre/package-rebuilder/README.md

 ## PackageRebuilder: the machinery

-This sections helps to configure a `PackageRebuilder` on any environment (not Qubes specific) assuming it satisfies the following dependencies requirements.
+This sections helps to configure `PackageRebuilder` on any environment (not Qubes OS specific) assuming it satisfies the following dependencies requirements.
 The current setup is done using `Docker` for which it can be replaced using a more classic or Qubes configuration with virtual machines for each service.
 This will be detailed in a near future.
 The use of `celery` allows extending and interacting with the `broker` easily.
 For example, one can add webhook trigger